apercova/atom-path-intellisense/README.md

 > As extended providers we refer to providers targeted to a specific language or more specific scope selectors and/or context.

-Basically a extended provider has to be in compliance with the following points:
+Basically a extended provider has to be in compliance with the following:
 - Extend base class `BasePathProvider`.
 - Implement following methods:
   - `canResolve()`
   - `resolve()`
   - `activate`. (optional)
   - `deactivate`. (optional)
 - Optionally use a custom formatter.
 Eg. to trim file extensions.
+  Custom formatters have to be in compliance with the following:
+  - Extend base class `BaseFormatter`.
-  Custom formatters have to extend `BaseFormatter` class and implement `format` method in order to format raw suggestions.
+  - Implement `format` method in order to format raw suggestions.

-#### Node.js path provider
+#### Node.js path provider (Extended)
 Node.js path provider gives suggestions for Node.js module imports.
 ##### **_Features_**
 :heavy_check_mark: It's enabled only at `.source.js .string.quoted` scope selector.
 :heavy_check_mark: It's enabled only at `require()` and ES6 module `import` statements.